Building bridges for the animal health industry

 Marketing authorisation holder transfers

-It has been confirmed in communications from the EMA and other EU Competent Authorities, that following the UK’s exit from the EU, UK-based companies can no longer hold Marketing Authorisations for Veterinary Medicinal Products marketed in EU Member States.
+Following the UK’s exit from the EU, UK-based companies can no longer hold Marketing Authorisations for Veterinary Medicinal Products marketed in EU Member States.
 These include nationally authorised products but also so-called ‘Community authorisations’ licensed via the Centralised, Decentralised or Mutual Recognition procedures.
 Cyton can assist with preparation, submission and oversight of MA transfer applications.

 Reference Member State (RMS) changes